STEAM vs STEM Learning and Why the Distinction Matters

 STEAM vs. STEM Learning Styles

 The only difference between these two educational methods lies in STEAM’s move towards explicitly embracing the arts.
-Despite STEM’s integration of different learning pillars into one classroom, it’s primary focus still scientific inquiry, technological innovation and mathematical concepts.
+Despite STEM’s integration of different learning pillars into one classroom, it’s primary focus is still scientific inquiry, technological innovation and mathematical concepts.

-STEAM learning still puts heavy focus on these subjects, but it does so while also nurturing the creative process.
+STEAM learning still puts a heavy focus on these subjects, but it does so while also nurturing the creative process.
 It allows students that are naturally drawn to visual art, design, music, creative writing and drama to learn how to better apply their artistic skills in a modern, tech-driven world.
 Conversely, for those students who thrive in classrooms that prioritize hard science, math and logic, STEAM allows them to develop and nurture their creativity in an integrated learning environment.

 A proper STEAM education involves utilizing a tactile, real-world approach in order to foster creativity and self-expression in all students.
-Students who are drawn to the artistic subjects often learn differently than those drawn to math and the sciences.
+Students drawn to artistic subjects often learn differently than those drawn to math and the sciences.
 STEAM takes this into account and aims to cater to different learning styles.
 In doing so, the method facilitates a well-rounded education that prepares students for the future.